 Other spas in Budapest

 If you have already visited the two most important baths of Budapest, Széchenyi and Gellert, and you want to add some more to your visit you also have other options.
-They are smaller spas where you can enjoy the experience in a more intimate way.
+They are smaller spas in which you will be able to enjoy the experience in a more intimate way.

-I recommend you to go on Saturday, since on this day in this bath that used the thermal waters of an old monastery in the XII century, authentic parties known as spartys are organized.
-You can also go any other day of the week to relax, but it is smaller than the other options you have in the city.
+I recommend you to go on Saturday, because on this day in this bath that used the thermal waters of an ancient monastery in the twelfth century are mounted authentic parties known as spartys.
+You can also go any other day of the week to relax, but it is smaller than the rest of the options you have in the city.

 With a decorative style dating back to the 16th century, these baths are very popular in Budapest.
-They are located on the Gellert hill facing the Danube (do not forget to take a walk around before entering) and highlights its central bath in octagonal shape and with a dome of 10 meters in diameter.
+They are located on the Gellert hill facing the Danube (do not forget to take a walk around before entering) and highlights its octagonal-shaped central bath with a dome of 10 meters in diameter.
 When buying the ticket you will have the option to select only the morning schedule, which will save costs.

 Király Thermal Bath